ayatokura/ai-openscale/wos-insight-explain.md

 # Explaining transactions
 {: #ie-ov}

 For each deployment, you can see explainability data for specific transactions.
-Depending on the type of mode, it can include {: shortdesc}
+Depending on the type of model, it can include different types of analysis, such as LIME, contrastive explanations, or the ability to test what if scenarios.
+{: shortdesc}